Hiroaki-Tanaka-0606/IgorAnalysisFramework/README.md

 1. Add raw data in the folder.
 We recommend to create another folder for raw data such as **raw_data**.
 1. Edit diagrams as you want to analyze the data.
 Be careful that the diagrams are **case-sensitive**.
 READMEs and examples below will help you.
 1. Select **ConfigureNames** and **ConfigureDependency** in this order.
 The former is unnecessary if you are sure that there is no mistake in the names of the parts.
-1. If you want to visualize the chart, select **ConfigureChart** and **CallChart** in thie order.
+1. If you want to visualize the chart, select **ConfigureChart** and **CallChart** in this order.
 A window for the flowchart of the diagrams appears.
 Each rectangle representing a part can be moved by dragging it.
 1. Select **CreateData** and set appropriate values in global variables and strings.
 1. Select **ExecuteAll** to perform the analysis.